iZeaoGamer/Zector/major.md

 * Dodge - Chance to dodge physical enemy attacks, increased chance if sneaking.
 Max: 5 Type: All Armor

 - Added back LifeSteal.
+- We’ve added 3 more new Custom Enchants to the collection!
+Here are the following we’ve introduced:
+* ArrowLifeSteal: A chance to steal health from opponent while fighting Max: 5 Type: Bow
+* Master Mob Killer: Massively increases EXP drops from mobs.
+Requires Mob Killer IV enchant on item to apply.
+Max: 4 Type: Sword
+* Mob Killer: Increases EXP drops from mobs.
+Max: 4.
+Type: Sword

+NOTE
+Mob Killer enchants is useful for when killing mobs at spawn.
+You’ll be able to obtain more XP, which leads to being able to buy repairs using /blacksmith, and being able to convert using XP as Currency by typing /converter.